 American tenor Jonathan Burton has been praised for having “thrilling power and beauty” (Baltimore Sun) and for being “an engaging all-around singer with a powerful, full-bodied sound.”
-(Opera News) For his recent turn as Calaf in Turandot, Opera News proclaimed that he “produced a wonderfully shaded ‘Nessun Dorma’ that included brilliant top notes and the Herald Tribune raved him “a tenor who can add substantial flesh to Calaf as well as deliver the most famous aria of Italian grand opera to satisfaction is a rare find...Burton hit the jackpot with his delivery of ‘Nessun dorma’ that could stand confidently next to our worn recordings of Corelli, Domingo and Pavarotti.”
-During the 2015 - 2016 season this exciting tenor joins Nashville Opera as Calaf in Turandot, Sarasota Opera as Radames in Aida, and finally Knoxville Opera and Central City Opera as Cavaradossi in Tosca.
+(Opera News) For his recent turn as Calaf in Turandot, (Opera News) proclaimed that he “produced a wonderfully shaded ‘Nessun Dorma’ that included brilliant top notes” and the (Herald Tribune) raved “a tenor who can add substantial flesh to Calaf as well as deliver the most famous aria of Italian grand opera to satisfaction is a rare find...Burton hit the jackpot with his delivery of ‘Nessun dorma’ that could stand confidently next to our worn recordings of Corelli, Domingo and Pavarotti.”

-During the previous season Mr. Burton took the stage as Dick Johnson in La Fanciulla del West with Des Moines Metro Opera where Opera Today raved “Jonathan Burton poured out impassioned, emotionally generous phrases as Dick Johnson (Ramerrez).
+During the 2014-2015 season Mr. Burton took the stage as Dick Johnson in La Fanciulla del West with Des Moines Metro Opera where (Opera Today) raved “Jonathan Burton poured out impassioned, emotionally generous phrases as Dick Johnson (Ramerrez).
 Mr. Burton has an exciting squillo in his full-bodied tenor that is riveting.
 But Mr. Burton can also exude a persuasive charm as he croons gentler phrases and caresses them with a knowing legato.”
 Additional engagements during the season included Manrico in Il Trovatore with Knoxville Opera, the title role in Don Carlos with Sarasota Opera, and both Dick Johnson in La Fanciulla del West and Florestan in Fidelio with Kentucky Opera.
-On the concert stage he made his debut with the Munich Philharmonic.